 Choose ONE hands-on activity:

-- Create a mobile of 5 key life events (ex: born, married, invention/ contribution, hardships, death)
+- Create a brochure of 5 key life events (ex: born, married, invention/ contribution, hardships, death) Brochure must include at least 3 pictures

 - Make a diorama depicting a key life event (ex: Madame C.J.Walker mixing chemicals to make her hair cream)